ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

 #### Transaction
  - Tran_id    = INT
- - Type       = Boolean that determines whether it is an income or expense
+ - Type       = boolean that determines whether it is an income or expense
  - Date       = DATE
  - Description = VARCHAR(250)
  - Recurring?  = boolean that determines if it a recurring transaction